 MMFs construct their overnight cash portfolios in a systematic and size-dependent way.
-As an example, Figure 3 compares the repo lendings done on October 31, 2016, by two MMFs.
+As an example, Fig. 3 compares the repo lendings done on October 31, 2016, by two MMFs.
 The larger MMF (BlackRock) lent to more dealers and lent smaller shares of the portfolio to each dealer.
 Table 3 shows that this relationship between portfolio size and both the extensive and the intensive margins of the portfolio holds across MMFs.

-In Model (1) of Table 3, the number of dealers to whom an MMF lends increases by about 3 as the size of MMF's overnight cash portfolio doubles.
-This finding is perhaps intuitive.
-An MMF incurs some fixed costs, such as setting up master repurchase agreements, before it can lend to a dealer, and larger MMFs can afford to establish lending relationships with more dealers.
-But why do MMFs want to lend to more dealers?
+In Model (1) of Table 3, the number of dealers to whom an MMF lends increases by about 3 as the size of MMF's overnight cash portfolio doubles.26 This finding is perhaps intuitive.
+An MMF incurs some fixed costs, such as setting up master repurchase agreements, before it can lend to a a month.
+Doing so reduces the sample for Fig. 2 and Tables 1 and 2 to 10,453 observations.